 The external appearance of the DJI Mavic is extremely different from the other drones assembled by DJI but the underlying technology including the hardware and the software is inherently the same.
 Firstly, they come with downward facing sensors that enable the machine to stay stable and hover in the air even in gusty winds.
 This also enables the gizmo to hold its position indoors in the absence of a GPS signal.

 The DJI Mavic also comes with sensors at its front end that enable it to detect hindrances in front of it and avoid them.
 In addition to the camera, the sensors are also used for gesture control.
-The user simply has to wave one’s arms at the drone and it will the lock the user along with his arms in the frame to capture the still image.
+The user simply has to wave one’s arms at the drone and it will lock the user along with his arms in the frame to capture the still image.

 It is the first consumer drone produced by DJI and so the logic integrated in its camera is slightly different from its predecessors.
 All DJI cameras are equipped with autofocus that makes it easy for the pilot to focus on flying but with the Mavic, the user has to first lock the camera onto the subject as the Mavic has been engineered more as a selfie drone than a conventional one.
 So the user has to let the drone know who the celebrity is and then the machine will do its job.

 In addition to having some benefits, the small size has its drawbacks as well.
 Firstly, owing to its tiny legs, the drone has very little clearance from the ground.
 It may not be an all-terrain 4×4 beast but the little ground clearance means that the aircraft’s rotors can get caught up in tall grass which is never an issue for the conventional DJI machines.
-Moreover, in contrast to the mighty Phantom 4, the Mavic may not be able to withstand the rigours of strong winds.
+Moreover, in contrast to the mighty Phantom 4, the Mavic may not be able to withstand the rigors of strong winds.

 On the whole, however, DJI’s first consumer drone is a formidable one.
-Of course, while the conventional drones may turn out to be swifter, more rugged and equipped with a better camera in this price range, but considering the audience for which the Mavic has been designed, it seems to be a perfectly engineered contraption.
-As far as the price is concerned, it seems fine when taking into account its features but when one compares it to other selfie drones, it is probably placed at the higher end of the price spectrum with a price of $999.
+Of course, while the conventional drones may turn out to be swifter, more rugged, and equipped with a better camera in this price range, but considering the audience for which the Mavic has been designed, it seems to be a perfectly engineered contraption.
+As far as the price is concerned, it seems fine when taking into account its features but when one compares it to other best foldable selfie drones, it is probably placed at the higher end of the price spectrum with a price of $999.

 - Compact sized, portable and collapsible design